cakephp/docs/en/tutorials-and-examples/bookmarks/intro.rst

 implement this behavior on the entity object.
 Because, we want to hash the password each time it is set, we'll use a mutator/setter method.
 CakePHP will call convention based setter methods any time a property is set in one of your entities.
-Lets add a setter for the password.
+Let's add a setter for the password.
 In ``src/Model/Entity/User.php`` add the following::

     namespace App\Model\Entity;